rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 We will look into how exactly we bridge the two worlds of DOM-events and Bevy-events in the next section.

 You will notice a lot of un-idiomatic rust here just unwrapping instead of handling the errors.
 This is because we are in a demo and we want to keep the code as simple as possible.
-In a real world application you would want to handle the errors properly.
+In a real-world application, you would want to handle the errors properly.

-> We are using `.forget` in this demo for simplicities sake which will leak the event listeners.
-Just like with `unwrap` it would be different in a real world application - you would want to store the event listeners in a struct and drop them when they are no longer needed.
+> We are using `.forget` in this demo for simplicity's sake which will leak the event listeners.
+Just like with `unwrap` it would be different in a real-world application - you would want to store the event listeners in a struct and drop them when they are no longer needed.

 ## 3. Forward events to Bevy

 In the above event listener we are calling `send_event` to forward the file data to Bevy.
-Lets look at how this function works:
+Let's look at how this function works:

 ```rust
 static SENDER: OnceLock<Option<ChannelSender<WebEvent>>> = OnceLock::new();